 8 Health Benefits of Szechuan Pepper:

-Helps stimulate circulation: If you are feeling lethargic, light headed and weak you may be suffering from anemia due to iron deficiency.
-Consuming Szechuan pepper may help increase the hemoglobin content in your body and stimulate the circulatory system as it contains a high amount of iron.
+- Helps stimulate circulation: If you are feeling lethargic, lightheaded, and weak you may be suffering from anemia due to iron deficiency.
+Consuming Sichuan pepper may help increase the hemoglobin content in your body and stimulate the circulatory system as it contains a high amount of iron.